 Actor/ Singer / Mover / Maker

-They’re committed to championing historically excluded voices in the American theatre canon and have developed new works with Playwrights Foundation, PlayOn Shakespeare, Crowded Fire, Z Space, AlterTheater, The Ground Floor at BerkeleyRep Theatre, FaultLine Theater, Dragon Productions, and Company One.
+They’re also committed to championing historically excluded voices in the American theatre canon and have developed new works with Playwrights Foundation, PlayOn Shakespeare, Crowded Fire, Z Space, AlterTheater, The Ground Floor at BerkeleyRep Theatre, FaultLine Theater, Dragon Productions, and Company One.

 Eiko is a graduate of UCLA and California College of Arts.
 They are a member of SAG-AFTRA, the Ring of Keys coalition, and AEA eligible.
 Aloha Nui Loa!